Limits on LSAT Retakes

 How Many Times Should I Retake the LSAT?

-Don't Officially Retake the LSAT for Practice
+Do Not Officially Retake the LSAT for Practice

 More Reasons to Limit Retakes

-In addition to new registration fees, there are a number of other costs associated with multiple LSAT retakes.
-Retaking any exam is pointless unless the student has done something to improve his or her preparation, such as enrolling in a more intensive prep course or hiring a tutor to teach the LSAT in one-on-one fashion.
-This extra preparation obviously isn't free.
+In addition to new registration fees, there are several other costs associated with multiple LSAT retakes.
+Retaking any exam is pointless unless the student has done something to improve his or her preparation, such as enrolling in a more intensive prep course or hiring a tutor to teach the LSAT in a one-on-one fashion.
+This extra preparation can be expensive and time-consuming.
 Moreover, there are transportation expenses, books, potential wages forfeited, and other ancillary costs to consider.
-The most effective approach is to avoid these expenses entirely by adequately preparing for the LSAT the first time.
-This can be accomplished by securing the services of a qualified group course instructor or individual tutor.

 LSAT Retakes and Accommodations for Disabled Students